google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation.rst

 .. image:: figures/scatter_plots_correlation_question.png
    :align: center
+   :alt: Multiple scatter plots for the questions below.

 Question: Using the above figure as a guide, match the correlation to each of the scatterplots from previous questions.